Assessing impacts on Wild Land Areas - technical guidance

 - Step 3 - Assess the sensitivity of the WLA qualities

 - Step 4 - Assess the magnitude of effects

 - Step 5 - Judge the significance of the effects

 - The NatureScot map of Wild Land Areas (WLAs) identifies the most extensive areas in Scotland where wildness is best expressed.
-The areas identified are recognised by the third National Planning Framework (NPF3) and Scottish Planning Policy (SPP) as nationally important and needing significant protection, but where development may be appropriate in some circumstances.
+The areas identified are recognised by the fourth National Planning Framework (NPF4) as a natural asset needing protection, but where development may be appropriate in some circumstances.